 Indiana University Geologic Field Station strives to lead the nation in teaching geosciences in the field, in research focused on field–based learning in geosciences, and in supporting discovery and discourse on development of best practices in field geosciences through workshops and conferences.

-In the summer of 2013, we offered more scholarships and higher award levels for scholarships for the summer of 2012.
-We are able to do so because of the generous support of the ConocoPhillips Corporation and alumni of the G429 program.
+In the summer of 2013, we offered more scholarships and higher award levels for scholarships than in previous years.
+We were able to do so because of the generous support of the ConocoPhillips Corporation, Anadarko Petroleum Corporation, and alumni of the G429 program.

-For more details of the various scholarships funding sources please follow this link in the scholarship tab on the home page.
+For more details of the various scholarships funding sources please follow this link.
+This information can also be found on the scholarships tab.